geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

     *  **Unit**: hertz

 ``NVML::GPU_CORE_FREQUENCY_STEP``
     The Streaming Multiprocessor frequency step size in hertz.
-If the step size is variable the average of all steps is provided.
+The average step size is provided in the case where the step size is variable.
     *  **Aggregation**: expect_same
     *  **Domain**: gpu
     *  **Format**: double